KailaniBailey/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/Week 4: Jupyter Notebooks and JupyterLab/README.md

 # Jupyter Notebooks and JupyterLab
+> Introduces the Jupyter Notebook and Jupyter Lab.
+Learn how to work with different kernels in a Notebook session and about the basic Jupyter architecture.
+Identify the tools in an Anaconda Jupyter environment.
+Gives an overview of cloud based Jupyter environments and their data science features.
+## Jupyter Notebooks and JupyterLab
 - Introduction to Jupyter Notebooks
 - Getting Started with Jupyter
 - Hands-on Lab: Getting Started with Jupyter Notebooks